LarisaNichi/InteractiveQuizApp/README.md

 # InteractiveQuizApp

-**InteractiveQuizApp** is an interactive quiz application where users can test their knowledge and also add their own questions to the quiz.
+**InteractiveQuizApp** is an interactive quiz application that allows users to test their knowledge on various topics.
+This project is built with modern web technologies to provide a smooth and dynamic quiz-taking experience.

 ## Description

+This application allows users to choose a category for testing their knowledge and answer single-choice questions.
+Scores are tracked and displayed at the end of the quiz.
+New questions and answers for each category can be added dynamically by each user.
+Quiz data are fetched from the Next.js API for a seamless experience.

-The project was developed gradually, applying _JavaScript_ fundamentals, using the [React](https://react.dev/) library and [Next.js](https://nextjs.org/) framework.
+The project was developed gradually.
 Various stages were completed to consolidate knowledge, all of them being merged at the end of the project.

-### 🔸 First stage (_Module-1_ branch):

-- Entities were defined (questions, quiz and categories);
-- Routes were defined using Next.js:
-  - Home (pages/index.js)
-  - Categories (pages/categories.js)
-  - Quiz (pages/quiz/[quizId].js)
-  - Question (pages/quiz/[quizId]/question/[questionId].js)
-- Navigation between pages was implemented using Next.js routing (next/link).

-### 🔸🔸 Second stage (_Module-2_ branch):

-- Question were read from newly created questions.json file using getServerSideProps;
-- All the pages were update in order to show data from .json file instead of static data;
-- New features were added: the correct / wrong answer is shown when clicking an answer, the final score is computed and displayed at the end of the quiz.

-### 🔸🔸🔸 Third stage (_Module-3_ branch):

-- An API route was created in Next.js (pages/api/questions.js) which returned the questions from questions.json file;
-- The Components were modified so that questions were displayed using "useEffect", while data were stored in "state" with "useState";
-- A new form was created so that the users could add new questions to the form;
-- The questions submitted were added in questions.json file.

-### 🔸🔸🔸🔸 Improvements (_Improvements_ branch):

-- The added question was connected to the corresponding quiz and displayed in the related quiz;
-- Input validations were defined before submitting the form;
-- Refactoring of the code from the input form.
+### Technologies Used

+- [Next.js](https://nextjs.org/): Framework for server-rendered React applications.
+- [React](https://react.dev/) React: JavaScript library for building user interfaces.
+- [CSS Modules](https://nextjs.org/docs/pages/building-your-application/styling#css-modules): Scoped CSS for styling components.

 ## Getting Started

+To get a local copy up and running, follow these simple steps.

+### Prerequisites

+Ensure you have **Node.js (v14+)** and **npm** or **yarn** installed on your machine.

 ### Installing